 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Morven has relatively fewer families with younger children, and/or college students.
 Combined, this makes Morven a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Morven is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Morven doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Morven with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.81% of adults in Morven have a bachelor's degree or advanced degree.